Sign Up Free

 Smart Contract Risk

-Every DeFi protocol is a smart contract, and smart contracts are immutable.
-If the code contains a bug, it can't be patched after deployment.
+Every DeFi protocol is a smart contract, and smart contracts are immutable once deployed.
+If the code contains a bug, it cannot be patched.
 The OWASP Smart Contract Security Project documented roughly $905 million in losses across 122 smart contract incidents in 2025.
 Access control vulnerabilities (where unauthorized users trigger functions they shouldn't have access to) were the single largest category.
 The protocols that were exploited weren't all small or unaudited.
 Some had undergone multiple security reviews.
 An audit reduces risk.
-It doesn't eliminate it.
+It does not eliminate it.

 Impermanent Loss

 This is the risk most DeFi content skips or handles in a single sentence.
-It deserves more, because it's the primary way that liquidity providers lose money.
+It deserves more, because it is the primary way that liquidity providers lose money.

 When you deposit two tokens into a DEX liquidity pool, the AMM constantly rebalances the ratio to keep the pool functional.
 If the price of one token rises significantly, arbitrage traders buy the cheaper token from the pool (restoring it to market price), which means the pool ends up holding more of the token that decreased in relative value and less of the token that increased.
 When you withdraw, you get back a different ratio of tokens than you deposited.
 The net value of your position is less than if you had simply held the original tokens in your wallet.